-Hunting occurs under strict guidelines, in accordance with state and local regulations pertaining to archery deer hunting, and within designated areas of the park.
-Participants are required to hunt from a stationary, elevated position, located at least one hundred yards from any occupied building.
+Montgomery Parks’ Archery managed hunting occurs under strict guidelines, in accordance with state and local regulations pertaining to archery deer hunting, and within designated area(s) of the park.
+Participants are required to hunt from a stationary, elevated position, exceeding the County regulation pertaining to required distance from any occupied building.

 NOTE: The chance of accidental injury to people or pets is nearly impossible.
 Nationally reported non-target species injuries by archery hunting, are often unlawful, and are considered intentional.
 In cases of injury to domesticated animals, these reported incidents are considered malicious, despicable acts.
 Montgomery Parks will not tolerate such actions, and seeks the most ethical and proficient hunters for participation.
 Participant equipment will be marked with unique identification to aid in determining responsibility for any such occurrence.